valentincostea180/store_deliv/README.md

 # 🚚 Company Deliverables System (React & node.js)

-A web application for managing products, locations, and delivery journeys, built with React and a local API.
+A web application for managing products, locations, and delivery journeys, built with React and local APIs.

 ## 📌 Overview